Investigation of political donations in B.C. referred to RCMP

 British Columbia’s elections agency says it is referring an investigation into political fundraising to the RCMP.

-Elections BC announced it was investigating after the Globe and Mail reported that the BC Liberal Party collected tens of thousands of dollars in multiple donations from lobbyists who paid under their own names with personal credit cards on behalf of clients and companies and were reimbursed.
-An Elections BC spokesperson said such donations are “potentially contraventions of the Elections Act."
+Elections BC announced its probe after The Globe and Mail reported that the BC Liberal Party collected tens of thousands of dollars in multiple donations from lobbyists who paid under their own names with personal credit cards on behalf of clients and companies and were reimbursed.
+An Elections BC spokesperson said such donations are “potentially contraventions of the Elections Act.”

 In a statement, Elections BC says the RCMP will now handle the investigation to ensure the case does not interfere with the administration of the May 9 provincial election.